Application Development Manager

 From July 2013 to August 2014

-One thing that I really enjoyed about my internship, was to see that Microsoft recognises talent and allows talented people to grow in their roles and take on more responsibilities and accountabilities as they go along.
+One thing that I really enjoyed about my internship, was to see that Microsoft recognises talent and allows talented people to grow in their roles and take on more responsibility as they go along.

 During my internship I worked in a team that provides the platform for query suggestions and auto suggestions in the Bing search engine.

 I soon discovered that Bing is much more than a search engine.
 In the big network of Microsoft’s apps, devices, and services Bing is an important product that enables Microsoft’s products to implement additional features and provide more information when it is necessary.
-The platform provides services to all major products in the Microsoft network, and – being an intern – I got a lot of exposure to teams across Microsoft, working with different App and Core development teams.
+The platform provides services to all major products in the Microsoft ecosystem, and I got a lot of exposure to teams across Microsoft as a result, working with different development teams.

-Being a fast and efficient learner I managed to acquire a deep knowledge of C# and other programming and scripting languages.
-I developed the ability to read and understand big code bases and experienced for the first time, what it is like to work on a big software product in a team
+During my time at Bing, I managed to acquire a deep knowledge of C# and other programming and scripting languages.
+I developed the ability to read and understand big code bases and experienced – for the first time – what it is like to work on a big software product in a team.

 Readiness Manager for the Get On Work Experience Scheme